designbyfront/Import-Data-into-ExpressionEngine/README-advanced.md

 ## Creating Interesting Input Types ##
 -- [Back to top](#contents)

-Please read the [Adding New Data Input Types](#addinginputtype) section before reading this - this is further ideas for new input types
+Please read the [Adding New Data Input Types](#addinginputtype) section above before reading this - this contains further ideas for new input types

 * __Multiple Types from One Class__<br />
 The current CSV input type class uses the PHP `fgetcsv` function to process CSV files.
-This function allows the line length, delimiter character, enclosure character and escape character to be defined.
+This function allows the line length, delimiter character and enclosure character to be defined.
 This can be controlled through the constructor of the CSV input type class.<br />
 To create a Tab Separated Value input type class would just require these additions:
 <pre>
 $input_types = array(